dhanukanuwan/triggerfish-wp-social-feed/README.md

 Display YouTube and Twitter feed in WordPress

 ## Notice
 This plugin still have a lot to improve.
-It currently support only Twitter and YouTube.
+It currently supports only Twitter and YouTube.

 ## How to use
 First download the plugin and install it.<br/>